open-sdg/open-sdg/docs/indicator-configuration.md

 ### computation_units

 **_Recommended_**: This setting is used to specify the unit used in the headline data for the indicator.
 It will display below the graph and table, on the graph y-axis, and on the graph tooltips on the indicator page.
+Note that this is not necessary if your indicator data contains a "Units" column.

 ```nohighlight
 computation_units: Metric tons